Autodesk/coroutineworker/README.md

 ## About

-This library helps unify and support coroutine background thread usage in common code for Kotlin/Native, until [kotlinx.coroutines has support for native, multi-threaded coroutines](https://github.com/Kotlin/kotlinx.coroutines/issues/462).
-This library doesn't support every use case (but could support more with your help!), but it does support some useful ones:
+CoroutineWorker helps support multi-threaded coroutine usage in common code that works in Kotlin/Native and on JVM until [kotlinx.coroutines has full support for native, multi-threaded coroutines](https://github.com/Kotlin/kotlinx.coroutines/issues/462).

+## Sample Usage

 ### Spawning Asynchronous Work

+Use `execute` to start background work from common code:

 ```kotlin
 val worker = CoroutineWorker.execute {
   // - In here, `this` is a `CoroutineScope`